Alcohol and Insomnia: How Drinking Actually Hurts Your Sleep

 The good news is that there are ways to break free from this cycle.
 First, it can help to simply recognize how alcohol impacts your sleep and energy levels.
 Then, you can take steps—like cutting back, practicing healthy sleep hygiene, and seeking support if needed—to improve your habits and start feeling better.

-How To Avoid Insomnia From Alcohol
+How To Stop Alcohol Insomnia

-So, how can you avoid insomnia from drinking alcohol?
+So, how can you avoid or stop insomnia from drinking alcohol?
 The best options are to cut back or try quitting completely.
 But of course, this is much easier said than done.
 Statistics show that 5.3 percent of all people 12 and older in the U.S. have an alcohol use disorder.12 And many others might deal with problematic drinking, but fall into the gray area.
 All this is to say that “just quitting” isn’t always easy, even when alcohol use harms your sleep and well-being.

 - Medical support